An Unbiased Risk Estimator for Learning with Augmented Classes: An Unbiased Risk Estimator for LAC problem

+\textbf{Unlabeled data.} In our setup, the learner additionally receives a set of \emph{unlabeled data} $D_U=\{\x_i\}_{i=1}^{n_u}$ sampled from the testing distribution and hopes to use it to enhance performance of the trained classifier.
+This learning scenario happens when labeled training data fail to capture certain classes of the testing distribution due to the class distribution change, while we can easily collect a vast amount of unlabeled data from current environments.
+Essentially, the missed class information has already been contained in the training data (unlabeled data) though is not revealed in the supervision (labeled training data).
+We thus prefer to call such classes as the ``augmented class'' instead of ``new class''.

-The LAC problem studies the situation where new classes appear in the testing stage.
-Although not explicitly stated, previous works~\citep{Scheirer_2013_TPAMI,conf/aaai/DaYZ14,journals/ml/Mendes-JuniorSW17} actually rely on the essential assumption that the distribution of known classes remains unchanged with the augmentation of new classes.
-Following the same spirit, we introduce the following \emph{class shift} condition to rigorously depict the connection between training and testing distributions of the LAC problem.
+\textbf{Class shift condition.} Although not explicitly stated, previous works~\citep{Scheirer_2013_TPAMI,conf/aaai/DaYZ14,journals/ml/Mendes-JuniorSW17} essentially rely on the assumption that the distribution of known classes remains unchanged when augmented classes emerge.
+Following the same spirit, we introduce the following \emph{class shift condition} for the LAC problem to rigorously depict the connection between known and augmented class distributions.